uwrit/leaf-docs/docs/installation/installation_steps/6b_configure_iis.md

 7. Create an application behind the site to host the API.
 <p align="center"><img src="../../images/iis_api.png" /></p>

-    - Note: Do NOT name the API application "api", this will cause the rewrite rule to apply recursively until the request fails.
+    - Note: **Do NOT name the API application "api"**, as this will cause the rewrite rule to apply recursively until the request fails.
 At UW we name the backing application "leafapi".

 8. Create a URL rewrite rule on the site with the following template.
 <p align="center"><img src="../../images/iis_url_rewrite.png" /></p>

-    - Note: Be sure the `Append query string` box is checked.
+    - Note: **Be sure the `Append query string` box is checked**.
 If not, API calls for Concept search will fail.

     **web.config**